CodingGinger/hts221_temperature_sensor/README.md

 # HTS221 sensor driver for temperature and humidity
-Driver is written for use within android thing using a raspberry pi 3 + sense hat **__Note this driver isnt ready for production, it is published as a sampl.
+Driver is written for use within android thing using a raspberry pi 3 + sense hat.
+**__Note this driver isnt ready for production, it is published as a sampl.
 No guarantee or warranty is extended.__**